Dismiss Modal

 Choose a preferred language

 X-rays may be done to see if any objects are still under the skin.
 You may also need a tetanus shot.
-This is given if you're not up-to-date on this vaccination and the object that caused the wound may lead to tetanus.
+This is given if you're not up-to-date on this vaccine.

 Puncture wounds can easily become infected.

-Sole of foot with puncture wound.
-Cross section of skin showing puncture wound.
+Sole of foot with puncture wound, with detail cross section showing puncture through layer of skin, fat, and muscle.

 Home care